 Southern Oregon’s Wild and Scenic Illinois River is considered by some to be the best wilderness rafting trip in the country.
 Few rivers can match its combination of extreme isolation, solitude (we can only take 24 people a year down this river), beauty, and whitewater.
 The Illinois features crystal clear water, countless waterfalls tumbling into the river, a spectacular canyon with steep walls draped in moss and ferns, and world-class pool drop whitewater.
 This rafting trip is what wilderness river running is all about and we are honored to offer it.

-The Illinois is a classic Momentum spring trip.
-Remote, very rarely run, with the kind of challenging logistics that we relish!
+The Illinois is a classic Momentum spring trip and a ‘backyard’ river for many of our guides.
+Remote, very rarely run, with the kind of challenging logistics that we relish.
+We have built a reputation for innovative and comfortable camping in wilderness places and for creative menus featuring local and organic produce & products.
 We truly love showing people this place.
 Please call if you have any questions about this amazing adventure!

 There is a ton of amazing whitewater with eleven class IV drops, one class V (the infamous “Green Wall”) and countless others.
 The rapids are a perfect combination of giant boulders, big holes, steep drops, and crystal clear crashing waves.